FreeRTC/fosdem/2020/cfp.md

 further details about the Saturday night dinner options and how you can register for a seat.

+## Related events around FOSDEM

+As per usual, the [XMPP Summit] is happening ahead of FOSDEM.
+This time it will take place on the 30th and 31st of January also in Brussels.
+All details are available on the [summit website].

 ## Spread the word and discuss

 If you know of any mailing lists where this CfP would be relevant, please